mavlink/mavlink/pymavlink/generator/swift/Tests/README.md

 ## Swift MAVLink implementation test project ##

-MAVLinkTests target covers `DataExtensions` with unit test (conversion between raw data and typed values).
+MAVLinkTests target covers `DataExtensions` with unit tests (conversion between raw data and typed values).
 Also it contains some integration tests for `MAVLink` class.

 To quickly generate MAVLink classes and enums for Swift you can use following script: